cyclejs-community/component-combinators/documentation/EFSM.md

  - in a video game AI, a game agent might have a state `Patrol` wherein it wanders the map looking for enemies.
 Once it detects an enemy, it transitions into the `Attack` state.
 If the target starts taking shots at our agent, it might momentarily transition into the `TakeCover` state (a "blip") before transitioning back to `Attack`
  - A large number of enterprise applications are workflow-driven systems in which documents/files/processes transition from state to state

 What these have in common is that the same event is associated to different actions depending on the context in which the event occurs.
 We can then rewrite our equation as `action = f(event, context)` where context modelizes somehow the relevant and necessary contextual data.
-In the case where we can discriminate discrete logical branching points which determine the triggered action (`isToggled`, or `carriesWeapon`, etc.), we can write this equation `(action_n+1, model_n+1) = f(transitions, event_n, state_n, model_n)`, where :
+In the case where we can discriminate discrete logical branching points which determine the triggered action (`isToggled`, or `carriesWeapon`, etc.), we can write this equation `(action_n+1, model_n+1) = f(event_n, state_n, model_n, transitions)`, where :

-- `f` is a pure function (to have `f` be a pure function, we had to expose the variation of the model as `f` computes an action but ALSO produces an updated contextual data),
+- `f` is a pure function (to have `f` be a pure function, we had to expose a `model` variable as `f` computes an action but ALSO produces updated contextual data),
-- `transitions` is an object which contains all transition data (origin state, target state, event trigger, guards, output action), i.e. the encoded control flow of the program
 - `state` is to be understood in the state machine sense (`isToggled` etc., we will call that `control state`, or sometimes `qualitative state`),
  - `model` is the contextual data necessary to parameterize the action to be triggered (we will call that `quantitative state` or simply just `model` - quite the polysemic term, but keep in mind that this is whatever extra information you need to write your reactive function as a pure function).
+- `transitions` is an object which contains all transition data on the aforementioned logical branching points (origin state, target state, event trigger, guards, output action), i.e. the encoded control flow of the program

-Written with streams, the equation becomes `actions = f(transitions, events, states, initialModel, initialEvent)`, where :
+Written with streams, the equation becomes `actions = f(events, states, initialModel, initialEvent, transitions)`, where :

 - `f` is a pure function,
 - `transitions` is an object which contains all transition data (origin state, target state, event trigger, guards, output action), i.e. the encoded control flow of the program